Islamophobia in Sweden: Hate crimes

 Some Muslims have been victims of violence because of their religion.
-In October 1991, Shahram Khosravi, a 25-year-old student of Iranian origin, was shot in the face outside the Stockholm University by John Ausonius.
 In 1993, two young Somali immigrants were stabbed and a local mosque in the city was burned down.
 The perpetrators of the stabbing were said by police to have been motivated by racial hatred.

 The Imam Ali Islamic Centre in Järfälla, the largest Shia mosque in Sweden, was burned down in May 2017 in what police suspect was arson.

 2003 and 2005 arson attacks on the Malmö Mosque

 An arson attack on the Malmö Mosque took place in 2003, which damaged the mosque and totally destroyed other buildings at the Islamic Center.
 Another attack took place in October 2005.

 2014 mosque arson attacks in Sweden

 A series of arson attacks took place during one week at the end of 2014 on three mosques in Sweden.
 In addition to being struck by Molotov cocktails, some mosques were vandalized with racist graffiti.